dajinstory/glow-pytorch/README.md

 ### Pretrained Checkpoints

-I trained 64x64 model on ImageNet and 256x256 model on Celeba dataset for ???? and ???? iterations, respectively.
+I trained 64x64 model on ImageNet and 256x256 model on CelebA dataset for ???? and ???? iterations, respectively.
 These models followed the setting from GLOW official paper.
 I got bpd(bits per dimension) about ?? and ?? for each, which are ?? and ?? from official paper.
 Maybe data preprocessing, training loop could made this difference.
 I trained 64x64 model with 1 GPU, 64 batch size on each GPU.
 And I trained 256x256 model with 4 GPUs, 8 batch size on each GPU.

-Also I trained 64x64 model on Celeba 64x64 Dataset and trained 256x256 model which has affine-coupling rather than additive-coupling used in official paper.
+Also I trained 64x64 model on CelebA 64x64 Dataset and trained 256x256 model which has affine-coupling rather than additive-coupling used in official paper.
 I got bpd(bits per dimension) about ?? and ?? for each.

 |      HParam       |          GLOW64x64V0          |         GLOW256x256V0         |         GLOW256x256V1         |
 | ----------------- | ----------------------------- | ----------------------------- | ----------------------------- |